 SEMiller@Flagler.edu View Bio

 Sarah Miller received her Masters degree in Anthropology from East Carolina University in 2001 where she developed archaeology education programs at Tryon Palace in New Bern, North Carolina.
-Upon graduation from ECU, Ms. Miller supervised field and lab projects with public involvement for the Kentucky Archaeological Survey, as well as reviewing compliance projects for the Kentucky Heritage Council.
-She now serves as Director for FPAN's Northeast and East Central Regions, statewide coordinator and Leadership Team member for Project Archaeology, Chair for the Society for Historical Archaeology's Public Education and Interpretation Committee, and sits on the Historic Resource Review Board for St. Johns County.
+Upon graduation from ECU, Ms. Miller supervised field and lab projects with public involvement for the Kentucky Archaeological Survey, as well as reviewed compliance projects for the Kentucky Heritage Council.
+She now serves as Director for FPAN's Northeast and East Central Regions, national Leadership Team member and statewide coordinator for Project Archaeology, and Board Member for the St. Augustine Archaeology Association and Society for Historical Archaeology.
 Her specialties include public archaeology, historical archaeology, municipal archaeology and historic cemeteries.